-In March 2016, new accounting guidance was issued to simplify several aspects of accounting for employee share-based payment (including stock option) transactions, including the accounting for income taxes, forfeitures and statutory tax withholding requirements, as well as classification in the statement of cash flows.
+In March 2016, new accounting guidance was issued to simplify several aspects of accounting for employee sharebased payment (including stock option) transactions, including the accounting for income taxes, forfeitures and statutory tax withholding requirements, as well as classification in the statement of cash flows.
 Under the guidance, entities recognize all excess tax benefits and tax deficiencies as income tax expense or benefit in the income statement.
-This guidance becomes effective for fiscal years and interim periods beginning after December 15, 2016 and early adoption is permitted.
-UTMD believes that the 2017 adoption of this standard will have an insignificant impact on its consolidated financial statements.
+UTMD adopted this standard on January 1, 2017, which had an insignificant impact on its consolidated financial statements.
+UTMD made a determination to continue to account for forfeitures by estimating the number of awards that are expected to vest.
+Because UTMD primarily issues incentive stock options, excess tax benefits and tax deficiencies have historically been minimal.

-In May 2014, new accounting guidance was issued that outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry-specific guidance.
+In May 2014, new accounting guidance (ASU 2014-09) was issued that outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry-specific guidance.
 The guidance is based on the principle that an entity should recognize revenue to depict the transfer of goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The guidance also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments and assets recognized from costs incurred to fulfill a contract.
-Entities have the option of using either a full retrospective or a modified retrospective approach for the adoption of the new standard.
-This guidance becomes effective for annual reporting periods beginning after December 15, 2017 and early adoption is permitted for periods beginning after December 15, 2016.
-Because the vast majority of its revenue is recognized when a physical product is shipped, UTMD expects that the 2018 adoption of this standard will have an insignificant impact on its consolidated financial statements.
+UTMD adopted this new standard on January 1, 2018, using a full retrospective approach.
+In accordance with ASU 2014-09, UTMDs revenue recognition is based on its contracts and the performance obligations identified in them.
+With very insignificant and limited exceptions, the Company's performance obligation is met when it ships a physical product to a customer.
+The basis on which UTMD recognizes revenue was updated on January 1, 2018, but it did not result in a change to the process and timing of revenue recognition, because the previous revenue recognition method complies with ASU 2014-09.
+Therefore, the adoption of ASU 2014-09 did not have an impact on UTMD's financial statements.